Simple Ways To Use Tea Tree Oil For Dandruff

 Image: Shutterstock

-Anecdotal evidence suggests that tea tree oil can reduce the itchiness, greasiness, and lesionsi XAbnormal changes in the tissue of the skin due to a disease or trauma.
+Anecdotal evidence suggests that tea tree oil can reduce the itchiness, greasiness, and lesionsi Abnormal changes in the tissue of the skin due to a disease or trauma.
 They can be benign or malignant. that come with the onset of dandruff.
 It is said to moisturize your scalp, eliminate toxins, and improve blood flow.
-This may also help relieve itchy scalp conditions like pruritus, which is a common symTea tree oil is one of the most effective essential oils when it ptom of dandruff.
+This may also help relieve itchy scalp conditions like pruritus, which is a common symptom of dandruff.
 Moreover, it may provide your scalp all the essential nutrients to prevent hair fall, another side-effect of dandruff.
 However, there is no scientific evidence that proves that this oil efficiently aids scalp health and soothes scalp irritation.

 To alleviate these symptoms, you can try a tea tree oil hair mask for dandruff.
 You can use avocado paste and yogurt as a base and add honey along with a few drops of tea tree oil.
 Apply this mask and massage your scalp in gentle strokes.
 Rinse it off after 15-20 minutes.